pylayers/pylayers/doc/UserManual.rst

 .. toctree::
       :maxdepth: 4

-PyRAy is an interactive platform, used for deterministic channel simulation, using python and C as programming languages.
+PyLayers is an interactive platform, used for deterministic channel simulation, using python and C as programming languages.
 This tool allows the evaluation of the propagation channel conditions, in indoor environment, between radio nodes for different antenna directions and waveforms.